Our adaptive clothing guide & collection

 Inner waistband pulls.

-Belt attached at the side seam for comfort of the wearer.
+Belt attached at the side seam for the comfort of the wearer.

 Leisurewear set